LazyGuyWithRSI/rsi_destruction/README.md

 Aren't those Build engine games cool with all those explosions and walls that get holes blown in them?
 Why is that so freaking hard in doom, even with the GZDoom engine?

-Well now it's easier than ever. (still a bit of a pain due to engine limitations, but hey)
+Well now it's easier than ever. (still a bit of a pain due to engine limitations, but hey).
+Mappers can create more interactive, explode-y levels with relative ease.

+Built for use with [Nobody Told Me About id](https://github.com/LazyGuyWithRSI/NTMAi).
 ---
 ## **Documentation**